-Simple recipes, easy to follow.
+Simple and easy-to-follow recipes.
 This beautiful, easy-to-use cookbook encompasses some of the most delicious and healthy meals from all around the Mediterranean area, including recipes from areas of southern Europe and northern Africa.

-Some users report ingredients are hard to find or are quite expensive.
+Some users report ingredients are hard to find or quite expensive.

 This cookbook offers over 100 delicious, flavorful Mediterranean diet recipes you can make in 30 minutes or less.
-Written by 2 registered dietitians, who really know their stuff.
+Written by two registered dietitians who really know their stuff.
 A popular option for those with busy schedules.

 Several people wished for many more pictures than are included.